yellowdog/python-examples-templates/agent-installer/windows/README.md

 This README provides instructions for installing and configuring the YellowDog Agent on Windows instances to be used with Provisioned Worker Pools.

-There are six steps:
+There are five steps:

 1. Install CloudBase-Init
 2. Install the YellowDog Agent service
 3. Populate the YellowDog Agent configuration file `application.yaml`
-4. Add the `abort.bat` batch script
-5. Create a custom image (e.g., an AWS AMI) based on the Windows instance that can be used for subsequent provisioning.
+4. Create a custom image (e.g., an AWS AMI) based on the Windows instance that can be used for subsequent provisioning.
-6. Register the image in a YellowDog Image Family of type Windows
+5. Register the image in a YellowDog Image Family of type Windows

 The installation steps have been tested on Windows Server 2019 and Windows Server 2022, on instances running in AWS.